 4. Consider the overall response of the school The CIRT may need to consider: Attendance at a funeral.
 (It will not normally be appropriate to close the school.)
 Discuss attendance with the Education Officer.
 Visit(s) of staff/children to hospital.
 Expressions of sympathy to families affected.
 Attendance at funerals Communicating information that the family/families involved want to share with the wider community An assembly or service to mark the event.
 A memorial in the school or school grounds.
+It is advisable to consider this carefully and onsure full consultation with all A memorial in the school or school grounds.
 It is advisable to consider this carefully and ensure full consultation with all parties.
 Do bear in mind that school letters about the incident may be shared with the local and national press and may be posted on a range of social media sites

 5. Re-establishing normal routines Use the Business Continuity Plan templates to identify who is affected, how and when Normal routines should be established as soon as possible as these provide security and stability at a time of stress and/or emotional upheaval.
-Bear in mind the need to create time and space for thinking Pupils should be encouraged to resume normal attendance.
+Bear in mind the need to create time and space for thinking and grieving about the event.
+Pupils should be encouraged to resume normal attendance.